 That’s where the Garmin Vivofit 2 comes into play.
 I’ve been wearing the tracker for almost a month now and haven’t charged it once.
-The Vivofit has a user-replaceable coin battery that doesn’t need to charged and will last more than a year.
+The Vivofit has a user-replaceable coin battery that doesn’t need to charge and will last more than a year.
 But that’s not all.
 The tracker can be worn in the shower and pool, offers personalized activity goals, and even has a nice big display to see all of your data.

 The Vivofit 2 is available now for $100 in the US, £90 in the UK and AU$140 in Australia.
 That’s really the highest price you would want to pay for a device that doesn’t include anything extra, such as an optical heart-rate sensor or notifications from a smartphone.
 Those interested in heart-rate can opt for a bundle that includes an ANT+ chest strap, which can pair with the Vivofit 2.
 That bundle retails for $130 in the US, £120 in the UK and AU$170 in Australia.

 Some of the coolest techs at CES isn’t on the show floor for public display, and this year LG has something it is only showing to a select few journalists: A rollable OLED display.